YoursSocial/hackaton25_server/README.md

 #### Install MongoDB on Ubuntu 20.04:

+0. Info: currently used for the main application, mights be moved in the next updates to postgres

 1. Import the public key used by the package management system:

    $ `wget -qO - https://www.mongodb.org/static/pgp/server-5.0.asc | sudo apt-key add -`